yarnpkg/berry/packages/gatsby/content/advanced/questions-and-answers.md

 Lockfiles are meant to always be stored along with your project sources - and this regardless of whether you're writing a standalone application or a distributed library.

 One persisting argument against checking-in the lockfile in the repository is about being made aware of potential problems against the latest versions of the library.
-People saying this argue that the lockfile being present prevents contributors from seeing such issues, as all dependencies are locked and appear fine until a consumer install the library and uses more recent (and incompatible) dependencies.
+People saying this argue that the lockfile being present prevents contributors from seeing such issues, as all dependencies are locked and appear fine until a consumer installs the library and uses more recent (and incompatible) dependencies.

 Although tempting, this reasoning has a fatal flaw: removing the lockfile from the repository doesn't prevent this problem from happening.
 Contributors won't test against new versions unless they run an install, so older projects may never even notice such incompatibilities.
 Then, years later, users that want to work on an old project won't even be able to install it because it's latest known good state didn't get checked-in.
-Even without going all the way to "years later", new contributors will always have to ponder whether things broke because of their changes or because of an incompatible dependency - decreasing the amount of contributions you'll receive.
+Even without going all the way to "years later", new contributors will always have to ponder whether things broke because of their changes or because of an incompatible dependency - decreasing the number of contributions you'll receive.

 Lockfiles should **always** be kept within the repository.
 Continuous integration testing is a good idea, but should be left to continuous integration systems.
 For example, Yarn itself runs [daily tests](https://github.com/yarnpkg/berry#current-status) against the latest versions of major open-source frameworks and tools.
 [Dependabot](https://dependabot.com/#how-it-works) is also a good tool that allows you to track your dependencies updates in a more integrated way.